 Linda Hazen: Linda is a true native of this magical valley and grew up on a cattle ranch just north of Kelly, Wyoming.
 The passion for writing hit her when she was in her mid-forties, after attending her first Jackson Hole Writers Conference.
 She found others who share her passion and currently serves Jackson Hole Writers in many different capacities.
 Linda says, “It’s a delight to bring people together from all aspects of life who love to tell stories!”

 Connie Wieneke: Connie moved to Wyoming in 1983.
 She earned an MFA in Creative Writing from the University of Montana in 1991.
-Her fiction, nonfiction and poetry have appeared in numerous journals and anthologies.
+Her fiction, nonfiction, and poetry have appeared in numerous journals and anthologies.
 Currently, she is working on a collection of poems about her family in both the social context and the landscape of the West.
-To keep her in the writing life, she works as a bookkeeper and as the assistant director of Jackson Hole Writers.
+To keep her in the writing life, she works as a bookkeeper.
 She is the recipient of two Wyoming Arts Council Literary Fellowships.
 She lives in Wilson with her husband Rich, nine chickens and an ancient frog.